 Therefore, a good way to adapt lessons to work well in an online format is to utilize some of the thousands of online teaching tools that exist.
 For example, you could create a quiz for the end of the class to see what information the students have absorbed.
 The quiz-making website ‘Kahoot‘ is extremely popular with both students and adults alike and makes a very fun but also extremely useful activity.
 You could also create a class message board by using ‘Padlet‘ where students can discuss topics from class in detail or can even ask and help answer each other’s questions.

-There are a wealth of online tools which you can make use of during your online classes, if you want to discover more, check out our post ‘Remote Teaching & Tech Tools for Teachers‘
+There are a wealth of online tools which you can make use of during your online classes, if you want to discover more, check out our post ‘Online Apps and Tools for Teaching‘

 Don’t forget about your wellbeing!